-PREREQUISITE: PE I and Teacher Approval.

-An introduction to the fundamentals of strength conditioning, training, and goal setting within incremental blocks of instruction, flexibility, agility and proper running techniques.
+Total Body Conditioning 1 is introduction to the fundamentals of strength conditioning, training, and goal setting within incremental blocks of instruction, flexibility, agility and proper running techniques.
 There is also an introduction to basic anatomy and muscle movement.
 Instruction focuses on the individual's physical development.

-Total Body Conditioning 2
+Total Body Conditioning (Continuing)

-PREREQUISITE: Total Body 1 and Teacher Approval.
+PREREQUISITE: Preceding Total Body Conditioning course.

-Continues the fundamentals of strength conditioning, training, and goal setting within incremental blocks of instruction, flexibility, agility and proper running techniques.
+Subsequent Total Body Conditioning courses (Total Body 2, 3, etc.) each have the prerequisite of the preceding course and continue the fundamentals of strength conditioning, training, and goal setting within incremental blocks of instruction, flexibility, agility and proper running techniques.
 Instruction in anatomy and muscle movement continues.
 Responsibilities are increased in the areas of safety and teamwork.
 There are also higher expectations for strength, speed, cardio, and agility gains.

-• Total Body Conditioning 3

-PREREQUISITE: Total Body 2 and Teacher Approval.

-This course continues the foundations established in the previous prerequisite courses.
-It has increased expectations of strength gain, speed development, cardio, and increased agility.
 Students will set personal goals around weight training and document their progress towards these goals.
 Students in the course who play sports will investigate the physical qualities necessary to be in optimal condition.
 The goal of the total body sequence is to create a lifestyle of fitness for students.

-• Total Body Conditioning 4

-PREREQUISITE: Total Body 3 and Teacher Approval.

-This course continues the foundations established in the previous prerequisite courses.
-Instruction is sport specific and has increased expectations of strength gain, speed development, cardio, and increased agility.
-Students will set personal goals around weight training and document their progress towards these goals.
-Students in the course who play sports will investigate the physical qualities necessary to be in optimal condition.
-The goal of the total body sequence is to create a lifestyle of fitness for students

-• Sports Medicine 1 555500CW

-It is recommended that Medical Terminology be taken in conjunction with this course.

-Introduces the methods associated with the care and prevention of athletic injuries along with a basic understanding of anatomy and physiology.
-This course is taught at the home high schools.

-• Sports Medicine 2 555600CW

-Sports Medicine 2 emphasizes the recognition and care of common injuries and illnesses sustained by a physically active population.
-Subject matter will include discussion of specific conditions and injuries that may be experienced by individuals participating in athletic activities.
-In addition, the concepts of therapeutic modalities and exercise in the care of injuries will be examined.
-A focus on deeper understanding of body systems and common pathologies will be included.
-Concepts related to the administrative aspects of the sports medicine program will also be covered.
-Students will apply legal and ethical principles through real-world scenarios in various sports medicine settings.
-Other career roles in sports medicine will be discussed as the Athletic Trainer takes the injured athlete through the pathway of recovery.

 Adaptive Physical Education

 Self-contained students 39160004

 ESE students going for a high school diploma 344500CW

 The Adaptive Physical Education program consists of 18 weeks in which students with disabilities participate in various fitness programs, lifetime sports activities and a weight room program.
 The purpose of this class is placed on cultivating lifetime/recreational activities as well as health and wellness that will nurture students in such a way as to build self-esteem and self-confidence in a school as well as community setting.

-HEALTH EDUCATION

-• Personal Health and Wellness

-Emphasizing personal responsibility, this course offers students current information and skills development opportunities in planning and practicing a healthy lifestyle.
-Focusing on student understanding of the importance of physical, emotional, and social health to the quality of life during all stages of human development, this course provides a basis for lifelong learning in primary health topic areas.
-This course is required for graduation for all students.

 WORLD LANGUAGES

+One unit of a world language or one CTE unit is required for graduation.
 Four years of French and Spanish are offered for high school credit.
-Students planning to attend a public college or university in South Carolina must have completed a minimum of two units of a World Language.
+Students planning to attend a public college or university in South Carolina must complete a minimum of two units of a World Language.
 It is strongly recommended that all college bound students complete three units of a World Language.
 AP and IB courses are listed in this section, but please see the dual credit listing under Advanced Studies Opportunities for information related to approved dual credit courses.

 FRENCH

 • French 1 361100CW

 French 1 Introduces students to basic vocabulary, grammar, and culture through interpretive (listening and reading) activities for comprehension, presentational (speaking and writing) activities for expression, and interpersonal activities for interaction with others.
 Students will develop skills for describing.

 • French 2 361200CW

 PREREQUISITE: French 1.

 Continues development of communication skills related to culture and cross-cultural understanding through interpretive (listening and reading) activities for comprehension, presentational (speaking and writing) activities for expression, and interpersonal activities for interaction with others.
 Students will develop skills for describing and narrating.

 • French 3 Honors 361300HW

 PREREQUISITE: French 2.

+Expands on previously-studied themes and elements of cross-cultural understanding to include exploration of issues and perspectives in French-speaking cultures.
+Instruction includes interpretive (listening and reading) activities for comprehension, presentational (speaking and writing) activities for expression, and interpersonal activities for interaction with others.
+Students will develop skills for narrating and explaining and are expected to use the studied language for at least 90 percent of the class period.

+• French 4 Honors 361490HW

+PREREQUISITE: French 3 Honors.